kdoore/CS2335-Gitbook/game-data_model.md

 # Game-Data Model - With C# Events

-If you are interested in a simplified version of this code, look at the [GameData with UnityEvents](/project-3/gamedata-with-unityevent.md) example.
+**Important:**  If you are interested in a simplified version of this code, look at the [GameData with UnityEvents](/project-3/gamedata-with-unityevent.md) example.

 ###C# Events